CollectiveUnicorn/kube-compare/README.md

 ```

 # Updating
 Shell script generated using [Bashly](https://bashly.dannyb.co/) yaml file contained in the `src` folder.
-Run `bashly generate` to update the shell scripts
+Run `bashly generate` to update the shell scripts when the `bashly.yml` file is updated.